-Mattis signals ongoing commitment to the Afghan war
+Mattis signals ongoing commitment to Afghan war

-WASHINGTON (AP) — Defense Secretary Jim Mattis is signaling that the U.S.-led coalition in Afghanistan remains committed to the fight, amid persistent questions about a possible withdrawal and a spate of deadly suicide bombings.
+WASHINGTON (AP) — Defense Secretary Jim Mattis signaled Tuesday the U.S.-led coalition’s continued commitment to the fight in Afghanistan, amid persistent questions about a possible withdrawal and a spate of suicide bombings.

-Mattis said Tuesday the U.S. will stand by the Afghan people and the government, and that “the NATO mission will continue” in a campaign to push the Taliban to the peace table.
+Mattis said the U.S. will stand by the Afghan people and the government, and added that “the NATO mission will continue” in a campaign to push the Taliban to the peace table.

 Two Islamic State suicide bombers hit Kabul on Monday, killing 25 people, including nine journalists who had rushed to the scene of the first attack.
 It was the latest in a string of large-scale bombings in the capital and across the country this year.

-Asked about the attacks, Mattis said Tuesday the U.S. knew there would be tough fighting this year.
+Asked about the attacks, Mattis said the U.S. knew there would be tough fighting this year.
+He spoke at the start of a meeting with Macedonia Defense Minister Radmila Shekerinska.

 Most Read Nation & World Stories